-The primary data was collected by the use of a structured questionnaire; the questionnaire was divided into 3 sections (Appendix II).
-Section A was designed to capture the bio data of the respondent, In section B the respondents were presented with a 1 - 5 likert scale statements were the respondents were to select their extent of agreement to closed ended questions meant to gather their opinion in relation to the Wrigley Company gaining competitive advantage by implementing BPR.
-In section C, the respondents were requested to provide their extent of agreement to a number of statements intended to establish whether the Wrigley Company adopted or did not adopt the BPR critical success factors.
+The primary data was collected by the use of a structured questionnaire; the respondents were presented with a 1-5 likert scale statements to select their extent of agreement to closed ended questions meant to gather their opinion in relation to the Wrigley Company gaining competitive advantage by implementing BPR.
+Lastly, the respondents were requested to provide their extent of agreement or disagreement to a number of statements intended to establish whether the Wrigley Company adopted or did not adopt the BPR critical success factors.

-The questionnaire was coded into a web form and uploaded online to http://kenva.questionform.com/public/sap and an e-mail was automatically sent to the target sample.
+The questionnaire was coded into a web form and uploaded online to http://kenya.questionform.com/public/sap and an email was automatically sent to the target sample.
 All questions were made mandatory using the web software and the respondents were requested to select neutral where they had no opinion.
 A reminder e-mail was sent to those respondents who had not completed the questionnaire within a week and more reminders were sent until 30 respondents were available.